PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided Neurosurgery: Results and Discussion

-Similarly, replacing GraphSAGE with GraphConv layers in consecutive order while using the best performing combination of aggregation functions resulted in a more pronounced decrease in validation loss of Dataset 2, as depicted in Figure \ref{fig:ablation_gc}, where using three GraphConv layers yielded the best performance.
-However, while weighting neighbouring nodes' messages with edge weights using GraphConv layers decreased loss value in both datasets for the first few iterations, it caused over-smoothing beyond a certain number.
-This observation sheds light on the importance of incorporating nodal distance and proper formulation of edge weights to effectively capture tissue deformation.
-It is worthy to note that the best-performing PhysGNN model on Dataset 2 depicted in Figure \ref{fig:best_config_2} resulted in a validation and test mean Euclidean error of $0.2114$mm and $0.2058$mm respectively in Dataset 1, which is only marginally larger than the errors resulted from the best performing model depicted in Figure \ref{fig:best_config_1}.
-Accordingly, the PhysGNN model depicted in Figure \ref{fig:best_config_2} may be regarded as robust for different datasets.
+It is worthy to note that the best-performing PhysGNN model on Dataset 2, depicted in Figure \ref{fig:best_config_2}, resulted in a validation and test mean Euclidean error of $0.2114$ mm and $0.2058$ mm, respectively, for Dataset 1, which is only marginally greater than the errors resulted from the best-performing model for Dataset 1, depicted in Figure \ref{fig:best_config_1}.
+Accordingly, the PhysGNN model depicted in Figure \ref{fig:best_config_2} may be regarded as robust for both datasets.